 Above: Pakal being reborn into eternal life

 Impaled on the dagger balances Pakal, who is depicted realistically.
 Even his attire is recognisable and can be identified from Maya culture.
 Pakal himself is balanced at the navel with his body arranged in the “V” shape of the sacrum.
-His hands are twisted with his left facing downwards and the right facing upwards—a reference to how spirituality and sexuality are celebrated in the body.
+His hands are twisted with his left facing downwards and the right facing upwards—a reference to the female and male polarities within the human body.

 Below Pakal, we find the fangs of the twin serpents.
 In other words, when the sword of truth pierces the stomach, the mirrored cobras rise up the spine and into the higher realms.
 This is the famous caduceus, but here we find a Maya version of it.
 The entire sarcophagus then, hints at the personal process required to achieve enlightenment.

 Above: the House of the Nine Sharpened Spears still protects its secrets

 So you, dear reader, must invite the sword of truth.
 You must combine the higher with the lower, life with death and light with darkness.
 You are royalty who only now is waking up.
 The balance you find will be your birthright—salvation!